IvS-KULeuven/ComboCode/Manual.md

     - Automatic gas line selection based on available data and line listing
     - Databases for modeling output and easy parameter space searches
     - Interaction with a supercomputer cluster built into the databases
+    - Reading and using molecular spectroscopy, collision rates and level populations

 * <b>Data</b>:
     - Management of data files associated with radio data, SEDs and spectroscopic data
     - Fitting routines for resolved emission lines